 The Global Purchasing Committee is responsible for coordinating purchasing activity.
 They ensure good practices and improve the overall purchasing process.
 The committee is led by the CIOO (Chief Information and Innovation Officer) and is made up of the heads of purchasing in each line of business.

 All our suppliers and partners are selected based on criteria of transparency, integrity, independence and sustainability.
 Our objective is to provide excellent and efficient services.

 Supplier management starts with classification.
 In this step we measure their criticality, in other words, their critical importance in terms of their purchasing volume or economic activity.
-We also ensure that the suppliers comply with our Corporate Code of Ethics, Corporate Responsibility and Anti-Corruption policies, and Due Diligence and Compliance procedures.
+We also ensure that the suppliers comply with our Supplier Code of Ethics.

 In the construction department, we have improved our processes to guarantee suppliers’ ethical integrity.
 Our Green Purchasing Catalog and Responsible Purchasing Catalog were created to encourage green purchases and provide information about suppliers with these types of products.